Updated: October 2023

 Think You Or A Loved One Are A Victim Of Elder Financial Abuse ?
 Rex Securities Law Can Help

-Rex Securities Law provides nationwide representation to investors seeking recovery of investment losses due to the negligence or fraud of stockbrokers and broker dealers and elder financial abuse.
+Rex Securities Law is a national elder financial abuse law firm which provides nationwide representation to investors seeking recovery of investment losses due to the negligence or fraud of stockbrokers and broker dealers and elder financial abuse.
 If you have questions about how your account has been handled, call to speak with an experienced securities attorney.
 Most cases handled on a contingent fee basis meaning that you do not pay legal fees unless we are successful.

 Discuss your case with experienced elder financial abuse lawyer Bob Rex at (877) 224-3199 for a free consultation.